Tsukalos/-r-AnimeThemes-Webm-Saver/README.md

 If the japanese character aren't showing properly in the logs, set your system locale to japanese, or simply use a better text editor ( like [Notepad++](https://notepad-plus-plus.org/) ).

+There will probably many things still to be implemented, so I count with everyone to state errors and what is left.
 ## To-do list

 * Check if the url contains a webm (video) file.